sawravchy/static-game-engine/README.md

 ## Description

+This repo contains the elements you need to create a cool text-based game that can be deployed as a web site.
+Amaze your friends!
+Fork the repo and build out the game elements by writing a fun storyline.
+You don't have to keep it as SpaceQuest, it could be a walk through a spooky house, a mysterious forest, a scuba adventure, or a bike race...let your imagination guide you!
+Tell us what you create in the [Issues tab](https://github.com/jlooper/static-game-engine/issues/new/choose)!

 ![Space Quest](screenshot.png)

 ## History of the Project

-Azure Advocates have been creating fun text-based games to encourage students of all ages to learn about Microsoft Learn and Docs.
+Microsoft Azure Advocates have been creating fun text-based games to encourage students of all ages to learn about Microsoft Learn and Docs.
 The [Azure Mystery Mansion](https://aka.ms/mysterymansion), and the ongoing [Azure Maya Mystery](https://aka.ms/AzureMayaMystery) all fit into this prototype.
 Em Lazer-Walker and Jen Looper worked as primary developers on the Mystery Mansion, and Jen Looper and Chris Noring were primary developers on the Maya Mystery.
 This game engine is a prototype that we hope will be forked and reused by all kinds of people who want to create fun text-based games and learn about web programming as well.

 ## Architecture